-A medical practitioner with full registration with all relevant regulatory and/or professional bodies and compliant with all medical legislation, who is a Practitioner in psychology or psychotherapy and who, in all cases, meets our criteria for Practitioner recognition in their field of practice, and who we have told in writing that we currently recognise them as a Practitioner in that field for the provision of out-patient treatment only.
+A medical practitioner with full registration with all relevant regulatory and/or professional bodies and compliant with all medical legislation, who is a practitioner in physiotherapy, osteopathy or chiropractic; and who, in all cases, meets our criteria for Practitioner recognition in their field of practice, and who we have told in writing that we currently recognise them as a practitioner in that field for the provision of out-patient treatment only.
 A full explanation of the criteria we use to decide these matters is available on request.